acgc99/Godot-FilteredEdits/README.md

 Extends base nodes `LineEdit` and `TextEdit` with `FilteredLineEdit` and `FilteredTextEdit`, respectively, to filter user input.
 It also allows numeric text value clamping.

+If you download the full repository, you will get a small showcase project.

 ---

 Filter modes: